parse-community/docs/_includes/ios/user-interface.md

 ## PFImageView

-Many apps need to display images stored in the Parse Cloud as `%{ParseFile}`s.
+Many apps need to display images stored in the Parse Cloud as `PFFile`s.
 However, to load remote images with the built-in `UIImageView` involves writing many lines of boilerplate code. `PFImageView` simplifies this task:

 ```objc
 PFImageView *imageView = [[PFImageView alloc] init];